The Painted Smile

-The Painted Smile is a 1962 British thriller film directed by Lance Comfort and starring Liz Fraser, Kenneth Griffith, Peter Reynolds and Tony Wickert.
-The film was known in the USA as Murder Can Be Deadly.
+The Painted Smile (US title: Murder Can Be Deadly) is a 1962 British second feature thriller film directed by Lance Comfort and starring Liz Fraser, Kenneth Griffith, Peter Reynolds and Tony Wickert.
+It was written by Pip and Jane Baker.

 Plot

 Tom, a student, comes under suspicion of murder when he discovers a dead body in the flat of con artist Jo.
 After he touches the murder weapon, Jo convinces him it is in his interest to dispose of the body.
 The victim was Jo's partner in crime who has been murdered by a Soho gang boss.
 However, the suspicions of the police are aroused and Tom becomes the obvious suspect.